arnim/HDP/README.md

 Java Gibbs sampler for the Hierarchical Dirichlet Processes
 ===========================================================

-This is a partial Java 1.6 port of [Chong Wang's](http://www.cs.princeton.edu/~chongw/) C implementation [Hierarchical Dirichlet processes for text](http://www.cs.princeton.edu/~chongw/software/hdp.tar.gz)
+This is a Java 1.6 implementation of a Chinese Restaurant Franchise Gibbs Sampler, a Bayesian Nonparametric [Topic model](http://www.cs.princeton.edu/~blei/topicmodeling.html)

 The algorithm
 -------------